Cases involving an issue of consent

 Cases where there is an issue of consent may involve, but are not limited to, allegations of sexual assault.
 Lack of consent is an issue of fact which the prosecution must prove.

-If the accused person has instructed their legal practitioner that the consent of a complainant to a sexual act is an issue, then Victoria Legal Aid (VLA) may make a grant of legal assistance for committal proceedings under this guideline.
+If the accused person has instructed their lawyer that the consent of a complainant to a sexual act is an issue, then Victoria Legal Aid (VLA) may grant legal assistance for committal proceedings under this guideline.

 The issue of consent may also be relevant in other cases.
 For example, if someone has been charged with theft, their defence may be that the deprived owner consented to the removal of the goods.
 However, whether the issue of consent is ‘real’ depends on both:

 - the strength of the accused person’s instructions in light of the evidence

 - whether there are other facts supporting the defence.